Current Affairs-Topics

 Constitution 130th Amendment Bill 2025

-The Constitution 130th Amendment Bill has recently stirred intense discussions in the Indian Parliament.
+The 130th Amendment Bill has recently stirred intense discussions in the Indian Parliament.
 This Constitution Bill 2025 has been referred to a Joint Parliamentary Committee 130th Amendment for detailed scrutiny amid heated debates in the Lok Sabha.

 In this article, we will cover the Constitution 130th Amendment Bill provisions and implications, amendments to Article 75, opposition concerns, the role of the Joint Parliamentary Committee, and its impact — all explained in a way that SSC aspirants can easily understand.

-What is the Constitution 130th Amendment Bill?
+What is the 130th Amendment Bill?

 According to the Bill: